High-quality counseling, consultative, and support services for Eckerd College students that promote personal growth

 Counseling Services provides:

-- Referrals to local mental health practitioners for Eckerd community members
+- Consultation and referrals to local mental health practitioners for Eckerd community members

-- Workshops to enhance personal and academic success for Eckerd residential and PEL students
+- Workshops to enhance personal and academic success for Eckerd residential students

 Whether you are looking for individual counseling, help for a friend, colleague, or student with emotional concerns, a workshop or presentation on a wellness-related topic, or information on psychological disorders, we offer an atmosphere where your concerns and questions can be discussed freely and confidentially.
 We provide much more than just individual counseling.